 As to sports’ approach to research led change, Campbell calls for a united front to “address the hard questions” and “figure out the driving forces that underlie CTE development”.
 “At present, there is a disconnect between various sports as to how to appropriately deal with concussion.
 There needs to be more cohesion between sporting bodies and there also needs to be a concerted effort to start funding hypothesis-driven research in the area of concussive brain injuries.
 Sporting bodies need to now start funding projects that will figure out objectively what is happening in the brain during and after a concussion or even sub-concussive forces.
 There is a link between repetitive head trauma and CTE and other dementias and we need to collectively try to identify the exact causes so that we can intervene when appropriate.”

-The passing of Nobby Stiles and Jack Charlton infiltrated the sporting consciousness on both sides of the Irish Sea.
+The passing of Jack Charlton and the spate of recent legal cases against rugby unions infiltrated the sporting consciousness on both sides of the Irish Sea.
 The flowing tributes to these seminal players were imbued with the subtext of their former teammates reckoning with the uncertainty of their own future neurological health and the wellbeing of their friends.
 Listening to Johnny Giles discussing the struggles of Nobby Stiles - his former teammate, his sister’s husband, his friend - would cause concern in even the most determined sceptics.
 Campbell’s call for sporting bodies to collaborate in funding research in this area seems to be sports best bet at tackling this issue.
-Never has the importance of the type of research to sports been so apparent.
-Never has the need to work as a team been so plain.
+Funding research into early interventions and making contact sports fundamentally safer by implementing research-based change is surely the most logical way forward.